Frederick Kitaka

 Frederick Mutebi Kitaka, is a Ugandan physicist, mathematician, accountant, entrepreneur, and industrialist.
 He is the executive director of finance at Quality Chemical Industries Limited (QCIL), a Ugandan limited liability company.
 QCIL is the only Sub-Saharan pharmaceutical company that is licensed to manufacture triple therapy antiretroviral medication.
 He is also a shareholder in the company and sits on its board of directors.

-His expertise in financial planning and management, economic policy, investment management, and corporate governance has positioned him as a leading figure in his field.
-Mutebi Kitaka's commitment to societal improvement through his philanthropic efforts further highlights his multifaceted impact on his community and beyond.
+Mutebi Kitaka has expertise in financial planning and management, economic policy, investment management, and corporate governance.
+His philanthropic focus on societal improvement has had multifaceted impacts on his community and beyond.

 Early life and education

 He was born in Uganda in August 1962.
 He is the son of the late Fancis Xavier Kitaka (1 January 1935 - 12 September 2020), the first Ugandan to qualify as a biochemist and one of the four co-founders of Quality Chemical Industries Limited (QCIL).

 Mutebi Kitaka was educated at St. Mary's College Kisubi, a distinguished boys-only Catholic high school located in Wakiso District in the Buganda Region of Uganda.
 He was then admitted to Makerere University, Ugaanda's largest and oldest public university, where he studied mathematics and physics, graduating with a Bachelor of Science degree.
 Later, he studied at the University of Buckingham in the United Kingdom, graduating with a BSc degree in Accounting and Finance.